-In the case of tornado or national emergency, or other type of emergency requiring persons to stay in the building, the Principal shall initiate the necessary actions upon notification that his/her school is threatened.
+In the case of tornado or national emergency, or other type of emergency requiring persons to stay in the building, the Principal shall initiate the necessary actions upon notification that his school is threatened.
 Students, faculty, and other employees at the school will go immediately to their designated stations previously assigned.
 During certain conditions, the nature of the emergency may demand that students and staff be evacuated from the facility.
 They will then be moved to and housed in another alternate location.

-In certain circumstances, evacuation may mean only going outside, away from the building, and waiting for danger to pass.
+In certain circumstances, evacuation may mean only going outside, away from the building and waiting for danger to pass.
 The following is the procedure that will be followed:

-1. The Executive Director, Principal, or her/his designee will make the decision to "Evacuate".
+1. An Executive team member, Principal or her/his designee will make the decision to "Evacuate".

-2. The Executive Director, Principal, or her/his designee will notify the local police and fire departments and the Emergency Response Team, if and as appropriate.

-3. If students are to be transported beyond walking distance, the Executive Director, Principal, or her/his designee will notify The New York Bus Company for buses to transport children to the new destination.

-4. The Executive Director or Principal will then evacuate the building.

-- 5. Teachers will walk all students to the predetermined evacuation site. - 6.
+- 2. An Executive team member, Principal or her/his designee will notify the local police and fire departments and the Emergency Response Team, if and as appropriate. - 3.
+If students are to be transported beyond walking distance, the Executive team, Principal or her/his designee will notify The New York Bus Company for buses to transport children to the new destination. - 4.
+The Principal or designee will then evacuate the building. - 5.
+Teachers will walk all students to the predetermined evacuation site. - 6.
 Each member of the faculty shall take his/her attendance register. - 7.
-Students will line up in an orderly fashion and attendance will be taken.

-8. School personnel will be dispatched to the alternate site to prepare receiving areas.
+Students will line up in an orderly fashion and attendance will be taken. - 8.
+School personnel will be dispatched to the alternate site to prepare receiving areas.